microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - You mark a function which invokes asynchronous methods with the **async** keyword.
 - You prefix the invocation of the asynchronous method with the **await** keyword and, optionally, you can directly assign the returned value to a variable.

-Thanks to this approach the code is even easier to read and mantain, since it looks like synchronouse code: every row is executed one after the other, without needing to chain operations one after the other, which could make the code hard to follow in case of too many chained tasks.
+Thanks to this approach the code is even easier to read and mantain, since it looks like synchronouse code: every row is executed one after the other, without needing to chain operations which could make the code hard to follow in case of too many chained tasks.
 However, under the hood, operations are performed asynchronously and, as such, they don't block the UI thread while they're being executed.
 This is how the previous sample looks like when it's implemented with the async / await approach:

 ```javascript